Shippable/docs/sources/deploy/deploy-to-gke-using-gcloud-cli.md

     type: cliConfig
     integration: MyGKECredentials
 ```
 For more details on the `cliConfig` resource, [see here](../platform/workflow/resource/cliconfig).
-Now you'll need a particular job that can utilize that resource
+Now you'll need a job that can utilize that resource.

 ```
 jobs:
   - name: myCustomDeployment
-    type: runCLI
+    type: runSh
     steps:
       - IN: MyGkeConfig
       - TASK: